Biden authorizes 1,000 more troops to be sent to Afghanistan - KRDO

 ™ & © 2021 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Betsy Klein, Suzanne Malveaux, Greg Clary, Clarissa Ward, Brad Lendon and Rob Picheta contributed to this report.
+CNN’s Betsy Klein, Suzanne Malveaux, Greg Clary, Clarissa Ward, Brad Lendon, Rob Picheta and Ryan Nobles contributed to this report.

 Comments